zDestinate/Insurgency/README.md

 ### Bot Flashbang (1.0.1)
-This also for coop vanilla server that don't use custom theater file.<br><br>
+This also for coop vanilla server that don't use custom theater file.<br>

 What exactly this do?<br>
 Basically it replace the bot smoke grenade into a flashbang grenade.<br>